CM4all/beng-proxy/doc/bp.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 A translation response containing ``HTTP_AUTH`` enables HTTP-based
-authentication according to RFC 2617.
+authentication according to `RFC 2617
+<https://www.ietf.org/rfc/rfc2617.html>`__.
 The packet may contain an
 opaque payload.
 Additionally, the translation server should send
 ``WWW_AUTHENTICATE`` and ``AUTHENTICATION_INFO``, which will be sent
 to the client in the ``WWW-Authenticate`` and ``Authentication-Info``